 It is believed that the explosive diversification and present-day abundance of flowering plants is due to their co-evolution with animal pollinators, especially insects [13].
 The interactions between flowering plants and their insect pollinators remain an important ecological relationship crucial to the maintenance of both natural and agricultural ecosystems [15].
-Mathematical modeling plays a useful role in pollination research and various mathematical models have been proposed to study plant-pollinator population dynamics, see Soberon and Del Rio [24], Lundberg and Ingvarsson [19], Jang [14], Neuhauser and Fargione [20], Fishman and Hadany [8], Wang et al. [29], Wang [26], and the references cited therein.
+Mathematical modeling plays a useful role in pollinator population dynamics, see Soberon and Del Rio [24], Lundberg and Ingvarsson [19], Jang [14], Neuhauser and Fargione [20], Fishman and Hadany [8], Wang et al. [29], Wang [26], and the references cited therein.